G. R. Gopinath: Early life

-Gopinath was born in Gorur, Hassan, and was brought up in small village in Gorur in the Hassan district of Karnataka State.
+Gopinath was born in Gorur, Hassan, in a Tamil Iyengar family and was brought up in a small village in Gorur in the Hassan district of Karnataka State.
 Gopinath's father Gorur Ramaswamy Iyengar, a school teacher (not to be confused with Kannada Novelist Gorur Ramaswamy Iyengar who is his mother's uncle), believed that schools were systems of regimentation and was resolved to teach Gopinath at home.

-However, Gopinath was admitted to a Kannada medium school quite late and straight away he joined Standard V. In 1962, Gopinath cleared the admission test and joined Sainik School, Bijapur.
+However, Gopinath was admitted to a Kannada medium school quite late and straight away he joined Standard V. Gopinath didn't clear the military school entrance on the first attempt because he wasn't fluent in English.
+After his headmaster wrote to the defence ministry, Gopinath was allowed to write the exam in Kannada and he cleared the entrance on his second attempt.

+In 1962, after Gopinath cleared the admission test, he joined Sainik School, Bijapur.
 The school helped and prepared Gopinath to clear the NDA entrance exams.
 After 3 years of vigorous training, Gopinath completed education from the National Defence Academy, Pune.
 He then went on to graduate from the Indian Military Academy, Dehradun.

 Career

-After school, he earned a commission in the Indian Army, earning the rank of Captain.
-He spent eight years in the army and fought in the 1971-72 Bangladesh Liberation War.
+After school, he earned a commission in the Indian Army.
+When he was graduating in 1971, his training was cut short when the 1971 Bangladesh Liberation War broke out.
+He was 20 when he was first posted to Sikkim.
+He later rose to the rank of Captain.
+But he was not happy with waiting for a promotion in the army.

-The army life seemed to somehow tie him down.
 He took early retirement from Indian Army, at the age of 28.
 Upon retirement from the armed forces, he established an ecologically sustainable sericulture farm; his innovative methods earned him the Rolex Laureate Award in 1996.
 Next, he started the Malnad Mobikes (Enfield dealership) and opened a hotel in Hassan.

-In 1997 he co-founded Deccan Aviation, a charter helicopter service.
+In 1997 he co-founded Deccan Aviation, a charter helicopter service with his two friends, who were also in air force.
 In 2003, Gopinath founded Air Deccan, a low cost airline; Air Deccan merged with Kingfisher Airlines in 2007.
 In 2009 he founded Deccan 360, a freight flight business.
 In July 2013, Deccan 360 was ordered to wind up by the Karnataka High Court order based on petitions filed by Dubai-based United Aviation Services (UAS) and another by M/s Patel Integrated Logistics (PIL) Pvt.
-Ltd. — seeking recovery of amounts due to them by winding up the company.
+Ltd. – seeking recovery of amounts due to them by winding up the company.

 In May 2006, he was knighted with "Chevalier de la Legion d’Honneur" the civilian award conferred by the French Government.
 He has received many awards for Air Deccan.

 In 2009, Gopinath contested as an independent candidate in Bangalore South constituency at the Lok Sabha elections but was defeated.

 In 2014, he unsuccessfully contested Lok Sabha elections on the ticket of the Aam Aadmi Party.
+He quit the party citing difference with Arvind Kejriwal for lack of internal democracy within the party.